 This pasta salad is also vegan!
 A great side dish to please all your guests.

-Fall pasta salad is perfect for serving at your next fall gathering.
-Halloween, Thanksgiving, tailgating parties, or for your next fall barbecue.
+Fall pasta salad is perfect for serving at your next fall gathering like Halloween, Thanksgiving, tailgating parties, or your next fall barbecue.

 Ingredients and substitutions

-Italian seasoning (which I forgot to add to the photo above!) can be homemade or store bought.
-Or, use equal amounts of any dried Italian herbs you have on hand, like oregano, thyme, sage, rosemary, and basil.
+- Italian seasoning - Can be homemade, store bought, or use equal amounts of any dried Italian herbs you have on hand, like oregano, thyme, sage, rosemary, and basil.